 switching supply, which is much lighter, smaller and allows easy current control via potentiometer.
 The advantege is

-the fact that the output current is DC.
+also that the output current is DC.
 Direct current is less dangerous than AC and prevents arc extinction.

 Interesting links from which I drew: